 However, the more diversified your portfolio is, the closer it will track the overall market.
 Most traders and investors are looking to beat the market with larger gains.
 A highly diversified portfolio will lead to more average returns than a successful concentrated portfolio.
 Worse performing assets can balance out high earners.

 Managing a diversified portfolio also requires more time and research.
 To invest soundly, you should understand what you are buying.
-With a large portfolio, the chances of understanding everything well decrease.
+With a large portfolio, the chances of understanding everything will decrease.
 If your portfolio is across different blockchains, you may also need to use multiple wallets and exchanges to access your assets.
 The decision to diversify or not is yours, but some diversification is always recommended.

 Different types of cryptocurrencies

 The cryptocurrency market is volatile, so having something in your portfolio that keeps its value is useful.
 If the stablecoin pegs something outside of the crypto ecosystem, a crypto market dip shouldn’t affect it.
-If you want to move tokens out of a coin or project, you can rapidly transfer them to a dollar-backed stablecoin like BUSD to safeguard your gains.
+If you want to move tokens out of a project, you can rapidly transfer them to a dollar-backed stablecoin like BUSD to safeguard your gains.
 Converting into fiat is a much longer process than trading for a stablecoin.

 Financial crypto products